wtsky/javascript-style-guide/README.md

             console.log('Yup.');
         };
     }

+    // bad
+    if ( currentUser ) {
+        function test() {
+            console.log('Nope.');
+        }
+    }
     ```

 - Never name a parameter `arguments`, this will take precedence over the `arguments` object that is given to every function scope.

     ```javascript
+    // good
+    function yup ( name, options, args ) {
+        // ...stuff...
+    }

     // bad
     function nope ( name, options, arguments ) {
         // ...stuff...
     }

-    // good
-    function yup ( name, options, args ) {
-        // ...stuff...
-    }
     ```

 - Avoid recursion.
 Use iteration instead.
 JavaScript does not ([yet](http://bbenvie.com/articles/2013-01-06/JavaScript-ES6-Has-Tail-Call-Optimization)) have proper tail-calls, so every call adds a frame to the stack, and JavaScript engines allocate a limited number of frames for execution.

     ```javascript
-    // bad
-    function fact ( n, total ) {
-        return n > 0 ? fact( n - 1, n * total ) : 1;
-    }
-    fact(40000, 1); // RangeError: Maximum call stack size exceeded (in Chrome)

     // better
     function fact ( n ) {
         var total = 1;